shawn-don-soneja/sportmaster/README.md

-# sportmaster
-Brady's sportmaster website
+# Sportmaster Bait and Tackle
+This is for Brady's sportmaster bait and tackle website.
+The main bait and tackle website is fully updateable by the /contentControl subdomain

+Website Includes:
+1. Home page
+2. Bait Runners subdomain